Tips For Cleaning Wood Flooring

 - Do add oxidizers; they’re commonly found in extra-strength solutions and can work wonders in removing dirt from wood floors which haven’t been cleaned in a while.

-Overall, take great take over your wood flooring.
+Overall, take great care of your wood flooring.
 It’s a living substance, unlike plastics, ceramics, or linoleum.
 It can give your house a real sense of authenticity and heritage.
 There’s nothing better than a wood floor that’s been well treated and glows with beautiful, wood grain qualities.